pentandra/spec/README.md

 submission _must_ be on a feature branch based on the _develop_ branch to ease staging and integration.

+* Do your best to adhere to the existing coding conventions and idioms.
+* Don't use hard tabs, and don't leave trailing whitespace on any line.
+Before committing, run `git diff --check` to make sure of this.

 ## License

 All specifications, vocabularies, ontologies, examples within this repository